mapbox/mapboxgl-jupyter/docs-markdown/utils.md

 breaks | List of float values

 ## create_color_stops
-Convert a list of breaks into color stops using colors from colorBrewer.
+Convert a Python list of a data domain (such as `[0, 1, 5, 100, 10000]`) into color ramp stops.
+Color ramps can be from colorBrewer, or a custom list of color values.

 ### Params
 **create_color_stops**(_breaks, colors='RdYlGn'_)